-Raised crossings are used for traffic calming and to improve motorist yielding to people walking, rolling, and biking at intersections and midblock crossings.
+Raised crossings as design elements are used for traffic calming and to improve motorist yielding to people walking, rolling, and biking at intersections and mid-block crossings.
 In this design, crosswalks are elevated to reduce or eliminate the transition from the sidewalk to the street crossing.
 Transition aprons on each approach to the raised crossing are marked with pavement markings to alert drivers of the grade change.